-The DSL can be contacted on head@oldoak.lbhf.sch.uk or on 07753528607 out of school hours.
+The DSL can be contacted on deputy@oldoak.lbhf.sch.uk or on out of school hours.

-When the DSL is absent, the deputy DSLs are available and will act as cover Davina Brandt-SENCO senco@oldoak.lbhf.sch.uk and Katie Beardsworth co-headteacher, head@oldoak.lbhf.sch.uk.
+When the DSL is absent, the deputy DSLs are available and will act as cover Joe Brown - Katie Beardsworth co-headteachers, on head@oldoak.lbhf.sch.uk.

-In the unlikely event of the DSL and both deputies not being available, the site manager will act as cover (for example, during out-of-hours/out-of-term activities).
+In the unlikely event of the DSL and both deputies not being available, the deputy headteacher, Iona McCartney, or the site manager will act as cover (for example, during out-of-hours/out-of-term activities).